IvanOkh/Volunteer-Management-System-Frontend/project-tasks.md

 Pages

-- Landing Page/Main Page [Luat for Start, Everyone for modification]
+- Landing Page/Main Page [Luat for Start, Everyone for modification] (adding ui fixes along - Ivan)
 - Our Animals Page
 - Adoption Page (Features information and links to Cat and Dog Forms)
 - Volunteer Page (Features information and link to Volunteer Form)